Dhavansinghal/MyDataTable/README.md

 i use this package for creating some animation ,if you want you can skip this but for that you have to modify the package file.
 <br/><br/>
 ["@material-ui"](https://www.npmjs.com/package/@material-ui/core) : install these package with `npm i @material-ui/core` and `npm i @material-ui/icons` command <br/>
-i use this package for creating some animation ,if you want you can skip this but for that you have to modify the package file.
+i use this package for using some icons and input fields.
 <br/><br/>
 **by default react use React.StrictMode in index.js you need to remove it to use this package**